grzegorz914/homebridge-enphase-envoy/README.md

 | [Enphase Envoy](https://www.npmjs.com/package/homebridge-enphase-envoy) | [Plug-In Wiki](https://github.com/grzegorz914/homebridge-enphase-envoy/wiki) | Homebridge Plug-In | Required |

 ### About The Plugin
-* Firmware 7.x.x. and Token authorization is supported from plugin v6.0.0.
+* Firmware v7.x.x. and Token authorization is supported from plugin v6.0.0.
 * All devices are detected automatically (Envoy, Q-Relays, AC Batteries, Meters, Microinverters, Ensemble, Encharges, Enpower, WirelessKit).
 * Envoy `device ID` is detected automatically, is required to control `Production Power Mode`.
 * Envoy `password` is detected automatically or can be added in config if was already chenged by user.
 * Installer `password` is generated automatically, no need generate it manually in external generator anymore.
 * Support `Ensemble Status` and ` Production Power Mode` may not working with all envoy firmware 7.x.x, if you get error, please disable it in plugin settings `Advanced Section`.
 * For best experiences and display all data please use `Controller App` or `EVE app`.
-* Exposed accessory in the Home app:
+* Exposed accessory in the native Home app:
   * `Lightbulb` display `Power Production State` and `Power Production Level`.
   * `Contact Sensors` detect `Power Peak`, only if enabled and configured in plugin config.
 * RESTful server: